ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### Create Social Opportunities

 In general, people's default mode with video calls is to multitask during the call and then get off the call as fast as possible.
 Once a work conversation is over, everyone hangs up.
 That isn't how people interact in person; for example, the meeting ends and then you talk about sports in the hallway when walking back to your desks.
-That bit of social time before/after meetings is a valuable way for people to build relationships and trust, and it won t happen unless the leadership and culture actively support it.
+That bit of social time before/after meetings is a valuable way for people to build relationships and trust, and it won't happen unless the leadership and culture actively support it.
 A cheap and easy way to do that on a regular basis is to ask a lighthearted, round-the-room, ice- breaker style question on a regular basis, such as What's one bit of good news personally, and professionally, you can share?

 You can support remote social building with remote happy hours, or virtual team dinners and social activities.
 Post-COVID-19, there are many online social facilitators who run remote events ranging from digital casino nights to virtual escape rooms.

 #### Camera On

 Depending on which article you read, 70 90 percent of communication is nonverbal.
-Using a webcam during a video call doesn t replace all of that 70 percent, but it is unquestionably an improvement over having no video at all.
+Using a webcam during a video call doesn't replace all of that 70 percent, but it is unquestionably an improvement over having no video at all.
 Since webcams are so cheap now, There'sreally no justification for not having that additional social communication bandwidth within your company.
 The common objection is that employees are worried that others may judge their appearance on camera.
 If that's a concern you are facing, I encourage you to walk through the business justification for wanting as high-quality communication as possible in a remote setting, and have a zero-tolerance policy for any employee who makes inappropriate remarks on another's appearance.
 It can also be helpful to create a space for people to do whatever they feel appropriate to get themselves ready, such as allowing/encouraging background blurs, and occasional video-off to deal with something in reality or to tidy up.

 #### Recording Meetings